laravel/lumen-docs/queues.md

 The Lumen queue service provides a unified API across a variety of different queue back-ends.
 Queues allow you to defer the processing of a time consuming task, such as performing a task on a remote server, until a later time which drastically speeds up web requests to your application.

-**Like events, Lumen queued jobs function identically to Laravel's queued jobs.
+**Like events, Lumen's queued jobs function identically to Laravel's queued jobs.
 So, to learn more about queuing jobs in Lumen, please review the [full Laravel queue documentation](https://laravel.com/docs/queues).**

 <a name="configuration"></a>
 ### Configuration